 Electronics/Robotics 9 is a course designed to introduce students to the world of electronics & robotics.
 The course is 1 term in length (approx 50hrs).
 The students will begin by breadboarding simple circuits and in doing so, learn what some of the more common components do.
-They will also be introduced to microprocessors using ARDUINO, where they will learn how to program as well.
-Once a number of labs are completed the students will build a circuit board and use a 3d printer to make a project.
+Once a number of labs are completed the students will design and build a printed circuit board and use a 3d printer to make a project.

 Below you will find a number of resources and materials that will be used for the course.
 Also, look under Resources on the Electronics Drop Down Menu for additional information on electronics.

 Breadboarding – Student Answer Booklet – You will be given this.

 DON’T lose it as it is used for marking purposes.

 Lab #1 – How resistors works (more info..)